mdbytes/TaskManagerAPI/README.md

 6. Depending on user preference, emails can be sent to the user daily for tasks which are due that day, overdue tasks, or a reminder of all future or undated tasks.
 7. Similarly, users can retrieve lists of all tasks based on search criteria.
-8. Using the Jest testing framework, comprehensive tests have been conducted for the system.

 This application was orignally developed as part of the following course: "The complete node.js developer course" by Andrew Mead which can be found at: https://www.udemy.com/course/the-complete-nodejs-developer-course-2/